Jorge Soler Player Props: Marlins vs. Astros

 Jorge Soler At The Plate

-- Among the qualifying hitters in MLB play, he ranks 101st in batting average, 67th in on-base percentage, and 23rd in slugging.
+- Among qualified hitters in MLB, he ranks 102nd in batting average, 65th in on-base percentage, and 22nd in slugging.

-- Soler has picked up an RBI in 33.0% of his games this season, with more than one RBI in 15.2% of his games.
-He has also plated three or more runs in five contests.
+- In 33.6% of his games this year, Soler has picked up at least one RBI.
+In 17 of those games (15.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.